Dot32Dev/marching_squares/README.md

 by The Coding Train.
 When it comes to implementing Lerping (which is not covered in the video), you can use an [inverse lerp](https://www.gamedev.net/articles/programming/general-and-gameplay-programming/inverse-lerp-a-super-useful-yet-often-overlooked-function-r5230/) function with your two points' values as a and b, and your threshold as the "value" argument.
 It will return a `t` value, representing how far along the threshold is between your two values, that you can then use to move mesh points around.

+I found [this project](https://github.com/JosePedroDias/rust_experiments/blob/main/bevy/src/shapes/circle.rs) useful in learning procedural mesh generation in general.
+The "positions" describe all of the vertices, and the indicies describe which vertices are used to create each triangle.
+This allows rendering a quad with only 4 vertices instead of 6, for example, as some vertices are reused.